Lewisay7/dsa3101-2310-04-library/readme.txt

 EXTRA: agent based simulation folder contains (work in progress)
 * not part of our website but is what we plan to implement in the future to improve our visualisation
-* to see how it works cd to agent_based_simulation dir, docker compose up -d, go to containers of docker desktop and manually start netlogo container, go to http://localhost:10000/index.html?password=111
+* to see how it works cd to agent_based_simulation dir, docker compose up -d, go to http://localhost:10000/index.html?password=111
 * folder contains:
 1. agent_based-simulation_model
 2. agent_based_simulation_model.nlogo